Elephant in the Room: Skirts and the Male Bulge

 Tight black studded mini skirt on left, same on right but with long yellow plaid shirt

-You can try cotton slips, control top tights, or even a skort.
-Certain underwear will also have a flattening effect:
+You can try cotton slips, control top tights, or even a skort to minimize the bulge.

 tight purple mini skirt on left, same on right but with flattening underwear which can be seen at legs slightly (black)